Mariamkassab/DevOps-Project-with-Flask-app/README.md

     - Terraform provisioning (with Flag)
     - App deployment using connecting to the Bation host via iap for secure connection.
     - Helm install of Prometheus and Grafana

+Workflow located at .github/workflows/infra-pipeline.yaml automates:
+    - Initializing Terraform backend and providers
+    - Planning and applying Terraform configuration to provision GKE infra & creating networking components (VPC, subnets, NAT, routers)
+    - Destroying the infra whenever needed.
+    - All enabled or disabled with a flag.

 _______________________________________________________________________________________________________________
 📊 Monitoring Stack